adambasile/jobmatcher/README.md

 mypy src
 ```

-Pytest is used to run tests.
+`pytest` is used to run tests.
 Make sure you run it from project root

 ```console
 pytest
 ```

-Run it with coverage to get a report on test coverage
+Run it with `coverage` to get a report on test coverage

 ```console
 $ coverage run -m pytest